 As mentioned in a previous post, I’m pursuing a lifelong goal of mine: to make my home inside a vehicle.
 And guess what?
 I’ve found my dream bus!
 I feel like the hard part’s over.
-After extensive searching and shopping, I’ve decided that what I really want is a short bus or shuttle bus to be converted into my new home.
-I know buying an RV with all the amenities already set up would be so much easier, but I just wouldn’t be happy.
+After extensive searching and shopping, I decided that what I really wanted was a short bus or shuttle bus to be converted into my new home.
+I knew buying an RV with all the amenities already set up would be so much easier, but I just wouldn’t be happy.
 I’m particular about how things are done.
 I wanted a bus that was reliable, not too old, diesel, and small enough to drive and park comfortably.
 And here she is!
 I haven’t named her yet, but I’ll think of something by the time this project is finished.

 Step 3: License, Insurance, and Other Legalities